plantbreeding/use-caseinator/README.md

 }
 ```

-All fields are required in this schema.
+All fields are required in this schema unless otherwise noted.

 There is an example class, `LoadAdditionalUseCasesExample` that details the full usages of all of these features.